53 Heartwarming Facts That Will Instantly Make You Smile

 As he went, his father Jim rushed in from the stands and wrapped an arm around his son's back, helping him cross the finish line and creating an unforgettable moment for everyone watching.
 When the 2012 Olympics came to London, Jim Redmond served as a torchbearer for the Olympic Flame.

-An 81-year-old Australian is known as The Man with the Golden Arm, but not because of his strength or speed.
+An 81-year-old Australian is known as "The Man with the Golden Arm," but not because of his strength.
 Instead, James Harrison has a very rare type of blood plasma that can be used to treat Rhesus disease, which can occur during pregnancy.
-He's been donating roughly every three weeks since 1954, though in May of 2018, he surpassed the age limit allowed for plasma donations.
-Nevertheless, the 1,137 donations he made over his lifetime is estimated to have saved the lives of 2.4 million babies, including that of his own daughter.
+He's been donating plasma roughly every three weeks since 1954, though in May of 2018, he surpassed the age limit allowed for plasma donations.
+Nevertheless, the 1,137 donations he made over his lifetime are estimated to have saved the lives of 2.4 million babies, including that of his own daughter.

-There are hundreds of stories of human swimmers or surfers who end up in shark-infested waters but make it out safely because of dolphins.
+There are hundreds of stories about human swimmers and surfers who end up in shark-infested waters but make it out safely because of dolphins.
 Pods of dolphins have been known to surround humans in distress, keeping sharks away.
 There are several theories as to why this happens—perhaps the adult dolphins are acting like parents defending their offspring, or perhaps the dolphins can recognize another mammal in trouble and act as they would if it were another dolphin.
 Regardless, many humans owe their lives to these intelligent sea creatures.

-Both scientists and rats spend long hours in laboratories all over the world, so maybe it's not surprising that, at some points, a group of scientists decided to try to tickle their four-legged friends.
+Both scientists and rats spend long hours in laboratories all over the world, so maybe it's not surprising that, at some point, a group of scientists decided to try to tickle their four-legged friends.
 Once a rat is used to being touched by your hand, you can gently brush its back and belly, making it squeak and jump for joy.
 Best of all, the rats enjoy this type of play—when they got back to work, the scientists found out that tickling stimulates the release of dopamine, a neurochemical associated with pleasure, in rat brains.

 When actor Jim Cummings isn't at work voicing Winnie-the-Pooh—and Tigger, too!—he volunteers with the Make-A-Wish Foundation, calling children in hospitals while staying in character.
-Sometimes, the children will smile for the first time in months when Pooh says hello, warming the hearts of the beleaguered parents, as well.
+Sometimes, the children will smile for the first time in months when Pooh says hello, warming the hearts of their beleaguered parents, as well.

-World War I Paused for Christmas
+12. World War I paused for Christmas.

 World War I represented something unprecedented in human history at the time—a truly global conflict that pitted world powers against each other.
 However, even in this grim setting, there was a tiny glimpse of hope.
 On Christmas Eve of 1914, an impromptu and unsanctioned ceasefire took place in many locations along the battle lines of the Western Front.
 Soldiers from both sides actually came out of the trenches and met in No Man's Land, drinking together and even playing soccer.
 Though hostilities began again the next day, each side was briefly reminded of the humanity of the other.

-Since it was founded in 1995, Project Linus—named for the blanket-toting Peanuts character—has given away more than 7 million handmade blankets to children who need them.
+Since it was founded in 1995, Project Linus—named for the blanket-toting Peanuts character—has given away more than nine million handmade blankets to children who need them.
 Adults and children who crochet, knit, quilt, or do any other craft that creates blankets can donate them to chapters of the non-profit organization across the country.
 Then volunteers known as "blanketeers" take them to local hospitals and shelters and give them to children.
 In 2012, Project Linus made a huge difference to victims of Hurricane Sandy.

 You've probably heard of Louis Braille, the man who invented a writing system of raised dots that allows blind people to read easily.
 However, did you know that he was only 15 when he invented it?
-Frustrated at the size of the existing books for the blind—consisting of full letters embossed on each page—he learned a military code language called sonography that could be read by touch and simplified it.
+Frustrated at the size of the existing books for the blind—consisting of full letters embossed on each page—he learned a military code language called sonography that could be read by touch and then simplified it.
 His schoolmates picked it up quickly and soon it became the standard language in schools for the blind.